-In accordance with 40 CFR §§1501.7, 1503, and 1506.6, the USACE initiated public involvement and agency scoping activities to solicit input on the 2016 Master Plan revision process, as well as identify reclassification proposals, and identify significant issues related to the Proposed Action (see Appendix A).
-The first action was a public meeting on March 10, 2015, at the City of Wylie Recreation Center in Wylie, Texas, to provide an avenue for the public and agency stakeholders to ask questions and provide comments.
-The Fort Worth District placed commercial advertisements on the USACE webpage, social media, and ads published in the local news outlets on multiple dates during the two weeks prior to the public meeting.
-Appendix A includes the notices published in the local newspaper, the agency coordination letters, and the distribution list for the coordination letters.
-Please refer to Section 7.1 of the 2016 Master Plan for a summary of comments received at the public meeting.
+In accordance with 40 CFR §§1501.7, 1503, and 1506.6, the USACE initiated public involvement and agency scoping activities to solicit input on the 2016 Master Plan revision process, as well as identify reclassification proposals, and identify significant issues related to the Proposed Action.
+The USACE began its public involvement process with a public scoping meeting to provide an avenue for public and agency stakeholders to ask questions and provide comments.
+This public scoping meeting was held on 10 March 2015 at the City of Wylie Recreation Center in Wylie, Texas.
+The USACE, Fort Worth District, placed advertisements on the USACE webpage, social media, and print publications prior to the public scoping meeting.
+A second public meeting was held on 5 May 2016 at the Hyatt Place Hotel, 5101 North President George Bush Highway in Garland, Texas.
+This meeting was established to introduce the public to the Draft EA and to begin the 30-day public review period of the Draft EA.
+As with the first public meeting, the USACE, Fort Worth District, placed advertisements on the USACE webpage, social media, and print publications (The Wylie News).
+At the close of the 30-day public review period (5 May to 5 June, 2016), several public comments had been received on the Draft EA.
+These comments were primarily from governmental agencies and are presented in Appendix A. Appendix A also includes the ads published in the local newspaper, the agency coordination letters, and the distribution list for the coordination letters.
 The EA was coordinated with agencies having legislative and administrative responsibilities for environmental protection.
-Copies of the correspondence from the agencies that provided comments and planning assistance for preparation of the EA are in Appendix Α.
+A copy of the correspondence from the agencies that provided comments and planning assistance for preparation of the EA is also included in Appendix A. Please refer to Section 7.1 and Appendix H of the 2016 Master Plan for a summary of comments received at the public meetings.